 Back at Kingston, and after a “disastrous” race in a pair at Ghent with Aggie Barnett, she teamed up with Fiona Freckleton instead and won Elite Pairs at Henley Women’s Regatta, as well as Elite Quads with Aggie, Flo Johnston and Kate Holroyd.
 She describes that double win as the achievement she’s most proud of, “Because it was back when it was a one day regatta and to win two reasonably well-subscribed events I did seven 1,500m races that day!”
 This high point marked the end of her high-performance senior rowing career.

 Once she’d stopped rowing seriously Jackie switched the focus of her sporting attentions to rugby which suited her preference for being part of a team.
 She played for Richmond Women’s and then England ‘A’ two years running, breaking her collar bone in the 1994 Cup final, which, she adds, they won.
 After this she was team manager for England ‘A’ and Richmond.

-However, she never gave up rowing entirely, continuing to do bits and pieces of club rowing.
+However, she never gave up rowing entirely, continuing to do bits and pieces of club rowing as well as skiffing at Thames Valley Skiff Club.
 She started training seriously again in 2003 and won Senior 1 with Molesey BC at the Women’s Eights Head in 2005 and 2005, and then turning to coaching in 2007, bringing Molesey its first club-level Women’s Henley victory.